 e.
-No player may position himself with his feet on the back or shoulders of a teammate before the snap.
+No player may position themselves with their feet on the back or shoulders of a teammate before the snap.

 PENALTY-Dead-ball foul.
 15 yards from the succeeding spot.
 Automatic first down for fouls by Team B if not in conflict with other rules [S27].